Lab 4: GDBWinter 2023

 Tasks

-Task 1 - Examine assembly code
+Part 1 - Examine assembly code

 Open a terminal within VS Code and start GDB on the lab4 compiled binary ($ gdb lab4).
 Using GDB’s disas (shorthand for disassemble) command, answer the following questions regarding the assembly code:

-[2] Where in memory does the function foo() begin?
-Record the address on line 2.
+Task 2 Where in memory does the function foo begin?

 Takeaway: Be mindful of the difference between the address of the line that calls a function versus the address of the function itself.

-Task 2 - Peer into stack during execution
+Part 2 - Peer into stack during execution

-Project 4 will require extensive use of GDB’s x/ command to look at stack contents at various stages of execution.
+Project 4 will require extensive use of GDB’s x command to look at stack contents at various stages of execution.
 First, you will need to set a breakpoint at your desired location, then run the binary.
 Assuming you have opened GDB with the compiled lab4 binary ($ gdb lab4), use the following commands:

 (gdb) break [address/function]